balandinodidonato/Sound_Design_Internship_21_22/Readme.md

 Clone the HVCC Repository from the link above. <p>
 Refer to the official documentation for the repository when using this tool for the best result and more options.
  (Quick Process Sum Up)
- - The basic process for this tool is:<p>
+ - The basic process for this tool is:
- - Open HVCC folder in Terminal/Command Line <p>
+ - Open HVCC folder in Terminal/Command Line
  - Type python hvcc.py *Insert your Pure Data Patch File Path Here* -n *Insert Your Desired Name Here* -g *Insert Chosen Playform Here*
  - Hit Enter, The Program will produce the files in the same folder as the patch.
  - Then use Visual Studio to compile the plugin, these will require retargeted to a more modern windows build before swapping to the release version and building the solution.
+ - These can then be added to the correct folders for the desired program (refer to the HVCC documentation).

  Audiokinetic have a video on this process https://youtu.be/ftucjYF5QX8